Digital Engineering for transport – game changer for the asset management practice

 - The programme includes establishing standards to facilitate live electronic business-to-business communication so that as-built information is captured fluently and easily exchanged with maintenance contractors and consultants, and common data environments are readily available for projects shared between agencies.

-David Darwin is responsible for the maintenance and renewal components of the State Highway Activity Management Plan and its implementation through the development & delivery of the annual programme of works.
-He is a Chartered Professional civil engineer, experienced in infrastructure asset management including the development of the state highway maintenance programme, development of asset information systems, management of transport and drainage business units, and development of the National Land Transport Plan.
+He is responsible for the asset management operational policy and the technical standards and through those for the value for money frameworks used through the development & delivery of the annual programme of works.
+He is a Chartered Professional civil engineer.
+He is experienced in infrastructure asset management including the development of the state highway maintenance programme, development of asset information systems, management of transport and drainage business units, and development of the National Land Transport Plan.

 The emergence of smart cities – what does it mean for asset management?